LezWatch/wordcamp-US-2017/markdown.md

 Invest in Bulletproof Vests

 Note: On television, being a queer female is more deadly than being on the Titanic.
 Since 1971, when the first lesbian was killed on screen, they've been shot, stabbed, blown up, hit by cars, and poisoned in massive numbers.
 An incredibly small percentage get happy endings.
-In fact, in 2016, over 40 were killed when, on average, the number is usually closer to 5.
+In fact, in 2016, over 40 were killed when, on average, the number is usually closer to 5 a year.